OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

                           Allows the connection to use compression.
 See ``openvpn3-config-manage``\(1) for details.
                           Valid values: :code:`yes`, :code:`no` or :code:`asym`

+                      :code:`dns-fallback-google`
+                          If set to true, the DNS resolver settings will include Google DNS servers.

                       :code:`dns-setup-disabled`
                           Disable configuring pushed DNS settings.